Hormonal intrauterine device: Insertion and removal

 The hormonal IUD is inserted in a similar procedure to the nonhormonal copper IUD, and can only be inserted by a qualified medical practitioner.
 Before insertion, a pelvic exam is performed to examine the shape and position of the uterus.
 A current STI at the time of insertion can increase the risk of pelvic infection.
 However, routine screening for gonorrhea and chlamydia prior to insertion is not recommended.
 If a person needs screening and there is no evidence of infection on examination or has been previously screened, insertion of the IUD does not need to be delayed.

 Insertion

 During the insertion, the vagina is held open with a speculum, the same device used during a pap smear.
 A grasping instrument is used to steady the cervix, the length of the uterus is measured for proper insertion with a uterine sound for decreasing chance of uterine perforation with the IUD, and the IUD is placed using a narrow tube through the opening of the cervix into the uterus.
 A short length of monofilament plastic/nylon string hangs down from the cervix into the vagina.
 The string allows physicians and patients to check to ensure the IUD is still in place and enables easy removal of the device.
-Mild to moderate cramping can occur during the procedure, which generally takes five minutes or less.
+Moderate to severe cramping can occur during the procedure, which generally takes five minutes or less.
 Insertion can be performed immediately postpartum and post-abortion if no infection has occurred.

 Misoprostol is not effective in reducing pain in IUD insertion.